hachiya-kurisu/miki/README.md

 ## hop on

-first, hit pay on GET WILD by TM NETWORK. feel the city's pulse kicking in, then... let's get moving. you've got until the song finishes, so no distractions, ok?
+first, hit play on GET WILD by TM NETWORK. feel the city's pulse kicking in, then... let's get moving. you've got until the song finishes, so no distractions, ok?